Security Best Practices

 Using Approved Domains

-Descope recommends that you configure a list of approved domains for your site redirects.
-Under Project Settings, you can create a list of approved domains that are allowed for redirect and verification URLs.
+Descope recommends that you configure a list of approved domains for redirects and verification URLs under Project Settings.
 If your application has a security vulnerability, this will prevent a malicious hacker from generating redirect links to unsafe websites.

 Descope approved domains configuration